gsilano/EuropeCV/README.md

 3. In the head of each file, there is the date on which the last changes were made.
 Please, do not forget to update this information.
 The same procedure must be followed in the tex file ```europecv.tex``` (at the beginning of the file a date says when the file has been changed).

-In any case, please take a look to the [Contributing.md](https://github.com/gsilano/EuropeCV/blob/master/CONTRIBUTING.md) file.
+In any case, please take a look at the [Contributing.md](https://github.com/gsilano/EuropeCV/blob/master/CONTRIBUTING.md) file.